Dr Jeff Silcock

 Postgraduate studies in systematics at Concordia Seminary, St Louis, under Australian scholar, Dr. Norman Nagel, led to a doctorate in systematic theology with a special interest in Luther.

-Closer to home, Jeff has been a valued member of the Lutheran-Uniting Church Dialogue since 1997, and its co-chair since 2006, a position he will vacate in 2018.
+Closer to home, Jeff has been a valued member of the Lutheran-Uniting Church Dialogue since 1997, and its co-chair from 2006 to 2018.
 In 1998 he became a member of the LCA’s Commission on Social and Bioethical Questions, but his most important theological leadership role within the Church began in 2000 when he became a member of the Commission on Theology and Inter-Church Relations.
-As its chair since 2006, he has given even-handed and wise direction during discussions on a number of challenging and sometimes contentious issues.
+As its chair from 2006, he has given even-handed and wise direction during discussions on a number of challenging and sometimes contentious issues.

 Attendance at the 2002 Luther Research Congress in Copenhagen was especially memorable because it was here that Jeff first met Oswald Bayer and arranged to assist in the translation of his Theologie, published in 2007 under the title Theology the Luther way (Eerdmans).
 Sundry articles by Oswald Bayer have been translated by Jeff for publication, most of which have appeared in Lutheran Quarterly.
 This collaboration with Bayer will hopefully see the English version of his ground-breaking book Promissio appear in 2019.
 The original study, first published in 1971, won an award and was hailed by Luther scholars as a ground-breaking piece of research.
 To this day it continues to be a sine qua non for any serious Luther research.
 Jeff’s ongoing contribution in making Bayer’s works accessible to the English speaking world deserves special commendation.

-Praise for Jeff as translator must include the book by Bayer’s wife Athina Lexutt, A year with Luther: readings from the great reformer for our times, published 2017 (ATF), and translations of Luther’s Antinomian Disputations scheduled to appear in the American Edition of Luther’s Works: ‘Disputations I’ in LW 72 (forthcoming: CPH, 2019), and ‘Disputations II’ in LW 73 (forthcoming: CPH, 2021).
+Praise for Jeff as translator must include the book by Bayer’s wife Athina Lexutt, A year with Luther: readings from the great reformer for our times, published 2017 (ATF), and translations of Luther’s Antinomian Disputations scheduled to appear in the American Edition of Luther’s Works: ‘Disputations I’ in LW 72 and ‘Disputations II’ in LW 73.

 At a time when ties have been strengthened with Lutheran Churches in the USA, especially with the Lutheran Church-Missouri Synod, Jeff has given outstanding service in keeping alive cherished links with Germany (at Erlangen, Neuendettelsau, and now Tübingen through Bayer) as well as Scandinavia (especially Helsinki).
 In many ways he has been able to bridge two theological worlds.
 Though educated in the USA, almost all of his scholarly connections are with Europe.
 Other conferences he has attended, such as the International Löhe Society at Neuendettelsau and the Dies Academicus at Oberursel, serve as meeting points between German and North American scholars.